-Participants are asked to wear a virtual reality headset and earphones which allows them to ‘walk’ or ‘fly’ through the henge, great stone circle, the two smaller circles and the newly discovered square monument.
-It also gives an idea of just how deep the ditches and how high the banks were when originally built.
+This involved wearing a virtual reality headset and earphones which allowed vistors to ‘walk’ or ‘fly’ through the virtual henge, great stone circle, the two smaller circles and the newly discovered square monument.
+It also gave an idea of just how deep the ditches and how high the banks were when originally built.

-All the researchers ask in return is that once the experience is complete, a questionnaire be completed to describe their experience.
+All the researchers asked in return is that once the experience is complete, a questionnaire was completed by the participants to describe their experience.

-The research is being carried out by Bournemouth University in partnership with Daden Limited (a 3D simulation development company), Satsymph (a consortium of sound specialists) and the National Trust.
-The project has been funded by the Arts and Humanities Research Council and the Engineering and Physical Sciences Research Council.
+The research was being carried out by Bournemouth University in partnership with Daden Limited (a 3D simulation development company), Satsymph (a consortium of sound specialists) and the National Trust.
+The project was funded by the Arts and Humanities Research Council and the Engineering and Physical Sciences Research Council.